 Sure, you can make it pretty much any time of year, but right now you can get the last of the greens and the first of the root veggies, allowing you to maximize the nutrients and the flavor of your stock.

-For fans of low and slow, veggie stock can also be done in a crock pot overnight.
-If you have a pressure cooker, you can make stock quickly; just be sure to brown the vegetables a tiny bit beforehand.
+For fans of low and slow, veggie stock can also be done in a slow cooker overnight.
+If you have an Instant Pot or other pressure cooker, you can make stock quickly; just be sure to brown the vegetables a tiny bit beforehand.

 Pour the water into your container through a colander, pressing the vegetables against it with a spatula or wooden spoon to maximize your yield of vegetable juices.

 Other things you can include are porcini mushrooms, shallots, onions, turnips, parsley, fresh thyme, and bay leaves.

 Once you have a nice, even mash of vegetables in your bowl, add to a pot with butter, flour, a little of the stock, salt, and pepper.
 Whisk everything together until thick and creamy.

-Along the same lines, you can use them as base for a stew, particularly once cooked in a crock pot.
+Along the same lines, you can use them as base for a stew, particularly once cooked in a slow cooker.
 Just as you turn it off, mix in the strained vegetables to thicken the stew and give it one last shot of flavor.